-Two activities can be done in any learning location, while the other three require equipment found in a workshop, makerspace or Fab Lab (see 1.4 Useful Definitions).
+Two activities can be done in any learning location, while the other three require equipment found in a workshop, makerspace or Fab Lab (see 5.2 Useful Definitions).
 As these activities were developed in the context of local OS Hubs, some instructional material may need translating from the original language.

-3. Reflection and Evaluation Tools
+Reflection and Evaluation Tools

 Reflecting on an educational journey is important, not just for the learner but also for the educator.
-It allows the learner to look further than just the topic they learned about, but to consider the entire process, and how they felt during this process, allowing for an emotional response to be explored.
-Reflecting allows the educator to consider what they felt went well, and what they too learned in the process from the learners that they can utilise the next time they facilitate the same or similar experience.
+It allows the learner to look further than just the topic they have encountered, but to consider the entire learning process, and how they felt during this process, allowing for an emotional response to be explored.
+Reflecting allows the educator to consider what they felt went well, and what could be improved for the next session.

-Reflections by learners can also be utilised by educators as a form of evaluation, which is crucial in Open Schooling due to the new dynamical partnerships being formed and investigations of unexplored societal topics.
-It is beneficial to evaluate how things went in a project to ensure even better success the next time round.
+Reflections by learners can also be utilised by educators as a form of evaluation, which is crucial in Open Schooling due to dynamical partnerships being formed and investigations into unexplored societal topics.
+It is beneficial to evaluate how things went in a project to ensure improved success the next time round.

-In this section, we present four activities that can be utilised for reflection and evaluation of lessons, workshops and activities, but can also be adapted to being activities of their own for exploration of a brand new topic.
+In this section, we present four activities that can be utilised for reflection and evaluation of lessons, workshops and activities, but can also be adapted into activities of their own for exploration of a brand new topic.

-4. Educator Trainings
+Educator Trainings